What are Monthly Income Mutual Funds?

 Tax Implications for Monthly Income Mutual Funds

-Because monthly income mutual funds primarily invest in debt securities, the taxation will be the same as the debt-oriented mutual fund –
+Because monthly income mutual funds primarily invest in debt securities, the taxation will be the same as the debt-oriented mutual fund.
+Taxation of debt mutual funds till March 31st 2023 is as follows:

 If the fund’s holding period is more than three years (36 months), then capital gains are taxable at 20% with indexation benefit.